 BZip2 is slower than GZip but compresses better.
 MacBinary offers no compression at all, so it is fast.
-DropDMG can only compress with BZip2 when running on Mac OS X 10.2 or later.
 BZip2 and GZip are disabled for NDIF images because they do not work with files that have resource forks.

 If you use encoding in combination with segments, DropDMG will encode each segment of the image.
 Some segments may compress better than others, so it is normal for the segments to be of unequal size after encoding.